semrush/intergalactic/website/docs/blog/new-npm-package/index.md

 :::

 We have tested the migration and usage of components through intergalactic on several projects with excellent results.
-Should you encounter any issues, please feel free to open an issue on GitHub.
+In case if you encounter any issues, please feel free to open an issue on [GitHub](https://github.com/semrush/intergalactic/issues/new/choose).

 Publish date: _2024-02-08_.